lemariva/micropython-camera-driver/README.md

 ```

 ### Important
+* The ESP32-CAM module has a 4MB PSRAM.
+However, this RAM is not used by the camera while running MicroPython.
+Inside the `main.c` file between lines 100-140 MicroPython takes over the entire SPIRAM region and uses it for the GC heap.
+Thus, it is not possible to use any RTOS functions to allocate memory there.
+If you want that the esp32-camera code allocates memory in the SPIRAM then the logic in `mp_task()` that allocates the MicroPython GC heap will need to be changed.
+I tried that, but without any success.
 * Except when using CIF or lower resolution with JPEG, the driver requires PSRAM to be installed and activated.
 This is activated, but it is limited due that MicroPython needs RAM.
 * Using YUV or RGB puts a lot of strain on the chip because writing to PSRAM is not particularly fast.
 The result is that image data might be missing.
 This is particularly true if WiFi is enabled.
 If you need RGB data, it is recommended that JPEG is captured and then turned into RGB using `fmt2rgb888 or fmt2bmp/frame2bmp`.
 The conversion is not supported.
 The formats are included, but I got almost every time out of memory, trying to capture an image in a different format than JPEG.
 * The firmware was compiled without BLE support.
 Otherwise I got `region 'iram0_0_seg' overflowed by 468 bytes`.